 Perhaps the first frost has already coated your windshield, or the tire pressure warning light came on for no apparent reason (also a sign of winter—we’ll explain more).
-As you zip up another layer, give a thought to your ride, and check out these eleven tips that will keep your car rolling smoothly through the cold season’s challenges.
-Even old hands at winter might find some new insights.
+As you zip up another layer, give a thought to your ride, and check out these eleven tips that will keep your car rolling smoothly and safely through the cold season’s challenges.
+Even old salts might find some new insights.

-We’re assuming you’ve covered the basics (such as your window scraper) and are up-to-date on your car’s regular scheduled service.
-Don’t postpone that—a mishap that would just be an annoyance in warmer weather could be a life-endangering hazard in the winter.
+We’re assuming you’ve covered the basics (such as that scraper; try under the seat?) and are up-to-date on your car’s regular scheduled service.
+Don’t postpone that—a mishap that might be just an annoyance in warmer weather could be a life-endangering hazard in the winter.

 Tires for Winter (Or, Winter Tires?)

 We’ve been evangelizing winter tires—yes, that means an entirely separate set of tires mounted on their own wheels just for the colder months—for a long time.
 Curious about our sermon?
 Read Why Winter Tires Trump All-Wheel Drive.

 But we also want to acknowledge a new-ish contender for better winter grip, the all-weather tire, also called the premium traction tire, depending on who you talk to.
 Now, an all-weather tire is not the same thing as an all-season tire; most tires get the all-season designation, to the point that it’s a largely meaningless term.